DC Ceiling Fans vs AC Ceiling Fans: Which ceiling fan is best?

 What is right for me?

 As with anything, there are many factors that will determine your decision.
-At the moment, there are not many DC models available, so this may limit your choice if none suit your style, function or budget.
-In the coming years, it is likely that there will be many more options in DC.
 Ultimately, what is most important to remember is that you can get great quality ceiling fans with either AC or DC motors.
 Fans which are extremely quiet, don’t wobble and create good air movement.
 And although AC motors may use more energy than DC motors, they nevertheless use very little energy, equivalent to one or two standard halogen light bulbs on high speed.
 Compared to most household appliances, especially air conditioners, this is nothing!
 So once you have worked out your style, budget and function needs, feel confident in going either AC or DC.

 If you have any questions, remember we are experts and always happy to help! >> Contact Us